smallbasic/smallbasic.github.io/_build/pages/guide.markdown

 To specify “world” coordinates for the screen use the command `WINDOW(x1,x2,y2,y1)`. `WINDOW` allows you to redefine the corners of the display screen as a pair of “world” coordinates.
-The coordinates of the upper-left corner of the screen is given by [x1, y1], the lower-left corner by [x2, y2].The world space defined by WINDOW is disabled by a WINDOW command without parameters.
+The coordinates of the upper-left corner of the screen is given by [x1, y1], the lower-left corner by [x2, y2].
+The world space defined by WINDOW is disabled by a WINDOW command without parameters.

 `VIEW(x1,y1,x2,y2)` defines a viewport with starting point (upper left corner)) [x1,y1] and end point (lower right corner) [x2,y2].
 Drawing outside the viewport is not possible.